Things to consider when choosing courses

-Students can expect to incur costs when enrolled in art and certain Career & Technical Education (CTE) and/or Technology Education courses.
+Students can expect to incur costs when enrolled in art, dance and certain Career & Technical Education (CTE) and/or Technology Education courses.
 Costs will be for supplies and materials used in making projects which become the property of the student.

 Additional credit opportunities

 We offer a variety of programs for students to earn high school credit beyond the traditional school program.
 These additional opportunities offer students two types of credits: